-You are urged to contact the School of Pharmacy, Office of Student Affairs at (806) 414-9393 with
+You are urged to contact the School of Pharmacy, Office of Student Affairs at (806) 414-9393 with questions pertaining to any of these areas.

 HEALTH SCIENCES CENTER STUDENT HEALTH SERVICES

 General information about student health services on any School of Pharmacy (SOP) campus can be accessed through the SOP's office of Student Services on the Amarillo campus or through the TTUHSC-wide office of Student Services on the Lubbock campus.
 Campus specific information can also be accessed through Student Services or Regional Dean's office representatives at each of the four campus locations.